NYU Global Payment Card Policy

 Global Payment Card Program Manager

 The individual named on the Payment Card who conducts transactions using the Payment Card on behalf of and for the use of New York University and its departments and/or schools.
-This individual is approved to hold an NYU Payment Card by the Card Administrator of the department.

 Payment Card Issuer